 Sandy Beach Steps

 Prime beginner river, closed since 9/11.
 We explored likely put-ins, where a facility comparable to the Kephart Landing take-out is in the wind, but found no construction.
 However, we did find a way to the Goose Reservoir, at Sycolin Road and Golf Course Rapid.
-We’ve run a number of trips this season (Aug 2019).
+We’ve run many trips this season (Oct 2019).
+2020 - In covid time - just messing about in Golf Course Rapid (200 cfs/ 2 ft is the minimum) - an up-and-back trip.
 Cruiser_2018_03_March_April

 Lock 10 - improving takeout